-Oded Galor has co-directed the NBER research group on Income Distribution and Macroeconomics and he is a Research Fellow of the CEPR, GLO, and IZA, a Research Associate of the NBER and CESifo, a Sackler Fellow at Tel-Aviv University, a Fellow of the Economics Department at the Hebrew University, Doctor Honoris Causa, Poznań University of Economics & Business, and a Foreign Member of Academia Europaea (honoris causa).
+Oded Galor was awarded Doctorate Honoris Causa from Athens University of Economic and Business (AUEB), UC Louvain, and from Poznań University of Economics & Business.
+He is an elected Foreign Member of Academia Europaea and an Elected Fellow of the Econometric Society.
+He is a Research Fellow of CEPR, GLO, and IZA, a Research Associate of the NBER and CESifo, a Sackler Fellow at Tel-Aviv University, and a Fellow of the Economics Department at the Hebrew University.
 Furthermore, he is the Editor in Chief of the Journal of Economic Growth, Editor of the Journal of Population Economics, and Co-Editor of Macroeconomic Dynamics.

 Author: The Journey of Humanity